SULFURA/MCOptimizer/README.md

 To use this script, download it <a href="https://github.com/SULFURA/MCOptimizer/releases/latest" target="_blank">HERE</a> and launch it as an Administrator.

+It will only work in the directory: `C:\Users\%username%AppData\Roaming\.minecraft` If you want to use it for other directories, use the script and at the very end when it closes, copy/paste the "optionsof.txt" of your .minecraft into the directories you want.

 Be sure to read the popups that appear to get the best gaming experience possible.

 For those who don't know the difference between a GPU & an iGPU.